 Use the Show chart for selection to switch to Retransmissions and Connectivity charts for that host.

-Click Analyze process connections to get more information about process connections and related metrics, or click Analyze process connections to get more information about process connections and related metrics.
+Click Analyze process connections to get more information about process connections and related metrics, or click Host details to get more information about host connections and related metrics.

 Analyze process connections